Davedigital9/toman_bike_share/README.md

    - Identify trends and patterns in the data.

 3. **Dashboard Development:**
-   - Build a dashboard to display key performance metrics .
+   - Build a dashboard to display key performance metrics.

 4. **Recommendation:**
    - Based on the analysis, provide a recommendation on price adjustments for 2023.